SeeedDocument/Seeed-WiKi/docs/Wiki migration manuals for Seeedia team/Review_the_Wiki.md

 - The product in picture is not the most updated one. maybe it is prototype (The color of board is green)
 - The picture is blurred

-For those product you have stock in India, you can rephoto it if needed, If you don't have the product, please contact with me directly and I will ask related colleague to provide new picture.
+For those product you have stock in India, you can take new picture it if needed, If you don't have the product, please contact with me directly and I will ask related colleague to provide new picture.

 ## Hyperlink
 There are some hyperlinks in old WiKi that are disabled any more, what need to do is to click every hyperlink to check if it still link to the right place, if not, find the right link and update it.
 If you have any query on it, please contact with me(Jeremy.xiao@seeed.cc) directly.